 But impressed me most were the two extremes with which I started and ended my Art Basel Hong Kong Tour – Lee Bul’s powerful Willing To Be Vulnerable, and Aki Inomata’s Why Not Hand Over A “Shelter” To Hermit Crabs?
 One piece calls for reflection, whereas the other calls for action.

-Granted, I shall admit than discussing texture within such a large exhibition may seem either strange or banal.
+Granted, I shall admit that discussing texture within such a large exhibition may seem either strange or banal.
 However, it is important, especially for those in the artistic field, to pose questions such as: what do the people who view or work remain with?
 Do they remember the stories?
 The colours?
 The technique?
-Do they just remember the feeling they experienced when viewing it?
+Do they remember the feeling they experienced when viewing it?
 Or the only thing that truly interests anyone anymore is that of taking a great Instagram shot?

-The Textures of Art Basel Hong Kong have been outmost inspiring, and have led me to believe that, whatever technique, be it manual, using a robot or using only the digital environment, has to have its own aesthetic qualities and memories.
+The Textures of Art Basel Hong Kong have been outmost inspiring and have led me to believe that, whatever technique, be it manual, using a robot or using only the digital environment, has to have its own aesthetic qualities and memories.
 The artists of today are no lesser talented than their predecessors, and by walking booth by booth, I was amazed by the possibility of divagation of the human mind, capable of interpreting reality with such a wide palette.